CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 Melt ponds
 ~~~~~~~~~~

-Three explicit melt pond parameterizations are available in CICE, and
+Three explicit melt pond parameterizations are available in Icepack, and
 all must use the delta-Eddington radiation scheme, described below.
 The
 default (ccsm3) shortwave parameterization incorporates melt ponds
 implicitly by adjusting the albedo based on surface conditions.